USEPA/WNTR/documentation/controls.rst

 ======================================

 One of the key features of water network models is the ability to control pipes, pumps, and valves using simple and complex conditions.
 EPANET uses "controls" and "rules" to define conditions [Ross00]_.
 WNTR replicates EPANET functionality, and includes additional options, as described below.
+The EPANET user manual provides more information on simple controls and rule-based controls (controls and rules, respectively in WNTR) [Ross00]_.

 **Controls** are defined using an "IF condition; THEN action" format.
 Controls use a single action (i.e., closing/opening a link or changing the setting) based on a single condition (i.e., time based or tank level based).